aaronkyle/social-development/context/social-policy/ifi-policy-repository/ifc/ehs-guidelines_mining_2007.md

 medium- and short-term mining plans;
-* Implementation of ARD and ML preventive actions to minimize ARD including: o Limiting exposure of PAG materials by phasing of development and construction, together with covering, and/or segregating runoff for treatment o Implementation of water management techniques such as diverting clean runoff away from PAG materials, and segregating “dirty” runoff from PAG materials for subsequent treatment; grading PAG material piles to avoid ponding and infiltration; and removing pit water promptly to minimize acid generation
+* Implementation of ARD and ML preventive actions to minimize ARD including:
+    - Limiting exposure of PAG materials by phasing of development and construction, together with covering, and/or segregating runoff for treatment
+    - Implementation of water management techniques such as diverting clean runoff away from PAG materials, and segregating “dirty” runoff from PAG materials for subsequent treatment; grading PAG material piles to avoid ponding and infiltration; and removing pit water promptly to minimize acid generation

-5 See U.S. Department of the Interior, Office of Surface Mining, Acid Mine Drainage Prevention and Mitigation, available at: http://www.osmre.gov/amdpvm.htm and Policy for Metal Leaching and Acid Rock Drainage at Mine Sites in British Columbia (BC MEM 1998) available at: www.em.gov.bc.ca/Mining/MinePer/ardpolicy.htm

-* Controlled placement of PAG materials (including wastes) to provide permanent conditions that avoid contact with oxygen or water including6: o Submerging and/or flooding of PAG materials by placing PAG materials in an anoxic (oxygen free) environment, typically below a water cover o Isolating PAG materials above the water table with an impermeable cover to limit infiltration and exposure to air.
-Covers are typically less of a concern in arid climates where there is limited precipitation, and should be appropriate for local climate and vegetation (if any) o Blending of PAG materials with non-PAG or alkaline materials can also be employed to neutralize acid generation, as appropriate.
+* Controlled placement of PAG materials (including wastes) to provide permanent conditions that avoid contact with oxygen or water including6:
+    - Submerging and/or flooding of PAG materials by placing PAG materials in an anoxic (oxygen free) environment, typically below a water cover
+    - Isolating PAG materials above the water table with an impermeable cover to limit infiltration and exposure to air.
+Covers are typically less of a concern in arid climates where there is limited precipitation, and should be appropriate for local climate and vegetation (if any)
+    - Blending of PAG materials with non-PAG or alkaline materials can also be employed to neutralize acid generation, as appropriate.
 Blending should be based on full characterization of each of the blended